Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 If you can get in the trades and that's your decision, that's wonderful.

-But we can't continue to demonize so many things and say, oh, it's bad to go there.
+But we can't continue to like demonize so many things and say, oh, it's bad to go there.

-And if you look at the statistics, who makes more money, who has a better life, who lives longer, it's typically people that are either college educated or could have a trade and be in there.
+It's typically people that are either college educated or could have a trade and be in there.

-Don't discourage people from getting a college degree like you're going to come out like brainwashed, like your parents didn't raise you properly.
+But don't discourage people from getting a college degree like you're going to come out like brainwashed, like your parents didn't raise you properly.

 It's just a bad comment.

-And just the last point is this.
+And just the last point is this: Donald Trump lost 2.5 million jobs.

-He spent $8 .2 trillion in our debt.
+He spent $8.2 trillion in our debt.

-And at the end, he spent 4 .2 unmanaged COVID money that he was giving away to everybody.
+And at the end, he spent 4.2 unmanaged COVID money that he was giving away to everybody.

 And that was the money people were getting.